thkruz/keeptrack.space/README.md

 How the Code Works
 ----------------------
-index.php - Controls the structure of the front-end and loads all the CSS and JS files. script-loader.js - Primary JS files that runs the website.
-All unique code is in this file.
+* index.htm - Controls the structure of the front-end and loads all the CSS and JS files.
+* main.js - Primary JS files that runs the website.
+* satCruncher.js - Web Worker that provides x, y, z coordinates of the satellites and if it is in a sensor's FOV.
+* orbit-calculation-worker.js - Web Worker that generates future orbits for satellites.
-TLE.json - The main database on satellites and orbits.
+* TLE.json - The main database on satellites and orbits.
-All Other .js Files - Dependencies that can be found elsewhere.
+* All Other .js Files - Dependencies that can be found elsewhere.
 Provide functions like the calender and spinner.
-Everything Else - Basic website CSS/images/icons.
+* Everything Else - Basic website CSS/images/icons.

 Install
 ----------------------